 The analyses in this paper provide a first indication that MCPT has some descriptive power in particular for long-term investments.
-Still, the influence of value fluctuations on the subjective utility is not completely understood.
+Still, the influence of value fluctuations on the subjective utility is not clear.
 Future research should therefore address the following questions: For which types of contract features do investors tend to take into account value fluctuations when making the investment decision?
 How strong is the influence of the value fluctuations on the subjective utility compared to the influence of the terminal value?
-Moreover, we have only analyzed the MCPT-utility at time t = 0.
-An analysis of the MCPT-utility during the contract duration at t > 0 on the issue of optimal switching between different types of product could give additional insights on client's surrender behavior.
-Also, we have only considered a restricted set of contracts and compared them through simulations, leaving several theoretical questions like: Under which general conditions does an optimum for a MCPT investor exist and what general properties hold for the MCPT?
-Furthermore, there are several other aspects that might affect the results and should therefore be considered in future research.
-Such aspects include the influence of a more dynamic reference point, that depends on the complete history of previous gains and losses (as opposed to the last value only), time dependent CPT parameters for loss aversion and probability weighting, etc. Also, experiments about suitable models for multiple reference points and reference point adaptation and experiments to verify that typical CPT parameters are suitable choices also for the evaluation of future value fluctuations would be desirable.
+Moreover, we have only considered a restricted set of contracts and compared them through simulations, leaving several theoretical questions like: Under which general conditions does an optimum for a MCPT investor exist and what general properties hold for the MCPT?
+Furthermore, there are several other aspects that might affect the results and should therefore be considered in future research: Such aspects include the influence of a more dynamic reference point, that depends on the complete history of previous gains and losses (as opposed to the last value only), time dependent CPT parameters for loss aversion and probability weighting, etc. Also, experiments about suitable models for multiple reference points and reference point adaptation and experiments to verify that typical CPT parameters are suitable choices also for the evaluation of future value fluctuations would be desirable.